ossrs/srs-docs/src/pages/faq-srs-stack.md

 ## OpenAPI

-Regarding the open API, using AP to dock with Cloud SRS, you can follow the guide in `System Configuration > OpenAPI`.
+Regarding the open API, using AP to dock with SRS Stack, you can follow the guide in `System Configuration > OpenAPI`.

-All operations of Cloud SRS are done by calling the API, and these APIs can be seen in the Chrome Network panel for specific requests.
+All operations of SRS Stack are done by calling the API, and these APIs can be seen in the Chrome Network panel for specific requests.

-All operations that can be completed on the Cloud SRS page can be completed through OpenAPI.
+All operations that can be completed on the SRS Stack page can be completed through OpenAPI.

 <a name='features'></a><br/><br/><br/>

 ## Features

-Cloud SRS (i.e., SRS Stack Server) is an open-source solution implemented in nodejs, with the code in [srs-cloud](https://github.com/ossrs/srs-stack).
+SRS Stack (i.e., SRS Stack Server) is an open-source solution implemented in nodejs, with the code in [srs-cloud](https://github.com/ossrs/srs-stack).
 Everyone is welcome to join.

 SRS Stack Server is aimed at mouse programming, allowing everyone to do audio and video business.
 It is suitable for those who do not understand audio and video, those who understand audio and video, those who farm, those who pull network cables, those who cut movies, those who carry cameras, those who dance, those who sing, those who sell second-hand goods, those who exchange open-source projects, those who live on multiple platforms, those who build their own source stations, those who can use computers and have WeChat, and those who are law-abiding citizens.

-For instructions on using Cloud SRS, please refer to the video [SRS Stack Server: Getting Started, Purchasing, and Introduction](https://www.bilibili.com/video/BV1844y1L7dL/).
+For instructions on using SRS Stack, please refer to the video [SRS Stack Server: Getting Started, Purchasing, and Introduction](https://www.bilibili.com/video/BV1844y1L7dL/).

-Currently, the scenarios and functions supported by Cloud SRS include:
+Currently, the scenarios and functions supported by SRS Stack include:

-* [Cloud SRS: Getting Started, Purchasing, and Introduction](https://mp.weixin.qq.com/s/fWmdkw-2AoFD_pEmE_EIkA): How to purchase and set up the environment, a must-read.
+* [SRS Stack: Getting Started, Purchasing, and Introduction](https://mp.weixin.qq.com/s/fWmdkw-2AoFD_pEmE_EIkA): How to purchase and set up the environment, a must-read.
 * `Supported` Docking with [aaPanel](https://mp.weixin.qq.com/s/nutc5eJ73aUa4Hc23DbCwQ) or [aaPanel](https://blog.ossrs.io/how-to-setup-a-video-streaming-service-by-aapanel-9748ae754c8c): SRS can be installed with [aaPanel](https://aapanel.com/), supporting all CentOS or Ubuntu machines, and can be installed with aaPanel command line after installing SRS.
 * `Supported` [Private Live Room](https://mp.weixin.qq.com/s/AKqVWIdk3SBD-6uiTMliyA): OBS pushes the stream to SRS, and you can watch movies with good friends, private live rooms, exclusive BGP bandwidth, and watch whatever you want.
 * `Supported` [Ultra HD Real-Time Live Streaming](https://mp.weixin.qq.com/s/HQb3gLRyJHHu56pnyHerxA): Using SRT low-latency push streaming, you can also do conferences, much clearer than WebRTC, and suitable for other low-latency SRT scenarios.
-* `Supported` [Local Recording](https://mp.weixin.qq.com/s/axN_TPo-Gk_H7CbdqUud6g): Record to the local file of the Cloud SRS server and provide HLS download. [#42](https://github.com/ossrs/srs-stack/issues/42)
+* `Supported` [Local Recording](https://mp.weixin.qq.com/s/axN_TPo-Gk_H7CbdqUud6g): Record to the local file of the SRS Stack server and provide HLS download. [#42](https://github.com/ossrs/srs-stack/issues/42)
 * `Supported` [Recording to Cloud Storage](https://mp.weixin.qq.com/s/axN_TPo-Gk_H7CbdqUud6g): Avoid local disk limitations and facilitate subsequent live stream processing, support recording video streams to cloud storage, see details in [#1193](https://github.com/ossrs/srs/issues/1193).
 * `Supported` [Recording to Cloud VOD](https://mp.weixin.qq.com/s/axN_TPo-Gk_H7CbdqUud6g): A more advanced capability than cloud recording, cloud storage is unlimited disk, and cloud VOD is a short video system, more convenient and more advanced.
-* `Supported` [Multi-Platform Rebroadcast](https://mp.weixin.qq.com/s/FtaeQIJpb7vpmX2eFguLiQ): Push the stream to Cloud SRS and forward it to video platforms such as Weishi, Kuaishou, Bilibili, Douyin, etc., see details in [#2676](https://github.com/ossrs/srs/issues/2676).
+* `Supported` [Multi-Platform Rebroadcast](https://mp.weixin.qq.com/s/FtaeQIJpb7vpmX2eFguLiQ): Push the stream to SRS Stack and forward it to video platforms such as Weishi, Kuaishou, Bilibili, Douyin, etc., see details in [#2676](https://github.com/ossrs/srs/issues/2676).
 * `Supported` Docking with [WordPress](https://mp.weixin.qq.com/s/kOWabmKbYvrmEXG2fPOZxQ): Support [WordPress plugin](https://wordpress.org/plugins/srs-player) and [Typecho plugin](https://github.com/ossrs/Typecho-Plugin-SrsPlayer), insert live stream address in Post.
 * `Supported` [DigitalOcean Image](https://mp.weixin.qq.com/s/_GcJm15BGv1qbmHixPQAGQ): Overseas support for DigitalOcean Droplet image, multi-language version in Chinese and English.
 * `Supported` [Virtual Live Streaming](https://mp.weixin.qq.com/s/I0Kmxtc24txpngO-PiR_tQ): Server-side OBS, pushing VOD files, images, or streams to live streaming, with simple layout capabilities.